DNAvs CPU

 - To Prevail (not easy!):

-- Work your way up the game ladder (3 generations for
+- Work your way up the game ladder (3 Generations with 4 levels

-to meet and defeat the Easter Egg Challenge.
+to meet and defeat the 4th Generation (Easter Egg Challenge).

 - Play some practice tournaments on your own to get